sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 Nowadays, the privacy violation is one of the most concerned issues for public acceptance of UAS application.
 However, the general privacy is a very large term and it’s difficult to define it precisely and to address it.
 We will focus on only three aspects of this harm:

-1) Disclosure of personal information;
+1) Disclosure of personal information,
-2) Illegal personal surveillance; and
+2) Illegal personal surveillance,
 3) Intrusion into private location.

 We first analyze the likelihood of the privacy violation to determine the possible factors related to this harm, which could be used for the assessment.
 Then we propose extensions for the assessment process by adding a new step called “Privacy Risk Class (PRC) determination”.
 With the privacy harm taken into account, the objective of risk assessment is extended to maintain the harm likelihood to privacy under a certain acceptable level.